-I thought nothing more about these shipwrecks other than what they added to the beauty and the vastness of the beaches.
-That is until I visited the Smithsonian Museum of African American History and Culture in Washington, DC.
+I thought nothing more about these shipwrecks apart from what they added to the beauty and the vastness of the beaches.
+That is, until I visited the Smithsonian Museum of African American History and Culture in Washington, DC.

 Guests of the museum are shuttled three levels below ground into cramped a dark space, thus begins a stark history lesson of the African population of the United States.
 Upon exiting the lift, you encounter a lesson on the African continent; the map of around 1400, the tribes and their leaders and their customs.
 You also learn of the history of slavery, and how it came to be that human beings were initially sold, then stolen, demarcated by colour and then dehumanised for the sole purpose of free labour.

 This brings us to the wreck of the Jose-Paquete de Africa.
 This ship collected its cargo from the beaches of Mozambique and though many slave ships were lost at sea, the Jose-Paquete remains unique in that while the captain and crew all survived, over half of the human cargo was left, still shackled, to drown inside the sinking ship.